Opioid Addiction Recovery Clinic Questions and Answers

 – Approximately 2.1 million Americans have an opioid use disorder.

 Addiction treatment is effective and recovery is possible, however, addiction treatment is not a quick fix.
-The true nature of addiction treatment is long term and relapse is common.
-In fact, relapse rates for drug addiction are similar to relapse rates for treating chronic conditions such as type 1 diabetes, hypertension and asthma.
+The true nature of addiction treatment is long-term and relapse is common.
+In fact, relapse rates for drug addiction are similar to relapse rates for treating chronic conditions such as type 1 diabetes, hypertension, and asthma.
 Addiction treatment does not always involve going to a residential facility.
 Residential treatment may not be the appropriate treatment choice, or there may be specific criteria that not everyone would meet.
-Some facilities, for example, do not allow pharmacological treatment such as methadone.
-Wait list times may be burdensome, and people may be forced to consider private residential treatment, which is very expensive.
-Treatment usually involves changes beyond addressing the substance use, and can be undertaken while the person is working or going to school.
+Some facilities, for example, do not allow pharmacological treatment.
+Waitlist times may be burdensome, and people may be forced to consider private residential treatment, which is very expensive.
+Treatment usually involves changes beyond addressing the substance use and can be undertaken while the person is working or going to school.
 A person can seek treatment at any time and does not necessarily have to “hit rock bottom” first.
 In fact, the earlier a person seeks treatment, the better the outcome.

 If you or someone you love is struggling with opioid addiction, don’t lose hope.
 We are here to help!
-At Restoration Recovery in Chattanooga, Tennessee, we have addiction experts to help you restore your lives to their former glory.
+At Restoration Recovery, we have addiction experts to help you restore your lives to their former glory.
 Contact our office today to get in touch with a specialist.
 To book an appointment, call us or visit us online!
+We serve patients from Chattanooga TN, Tyner TN, Ridgeside TN, Harrison TN, East Ridge TN, Ooltewah TN, Red Bank TN, and surrounding areas.